 When it comes to buying drivetrain components for your single speed or fixed gear bike, you’ll have to look to smaller and less well-known brands as well as no-name brands.
 The big three bike drivetrain manufacturers, Shimano, Sram, and Campagnolo, don’t really offer much in the way of single-speed and fixed gear parts.
 A few good brands to look for include Paul Components, Phil Wood, Miche, and Sugino.

-Single speed and fixed gear bikes often have a wider chain than geared bikes.
+Single speed and fixed gear bikes often have a wider chain than multi-speed bikes.
 The chain typically measures 1/8” rather than the standard 3/32”.
 The wider chain also requires a wider chainring and rear cog.
 Before you buy new drivetrain components for your single speed bike, you’ll want to check which width your bike has installed.

 The reason that single speed and fixed gear bikes use wider chains is that riding these bikes puts more stress on the chain.
 Wider chains are a bit stronger because they contain more material.
 They can stand up to the stress a bit better.